 - As an individual, family or small business, you may be able to receive Provincial Disaster Financial Assistance (DFA) if insurance is not available.

-- You may be able to receive assistance through the through their Financial Assistance Program, which raises donations.
+- You may be able to receive assistance through the Red Cross through their Financial Assistance Program, which raises donations.

 Preparedness Tips for Your Family